Luise Duttenhofer: Work

 Duttenhofer made many paper cuts; more than 1500 are known.
 The subjects cover a wide range, including portraits, landscapes, animals as well as ornaments.
 Many of her portraits have aspects of caricature.
-She often displayed scenes from religion or mythology or from her everyday life.
+She often worked on religious or mythological topics, but also cut scenes from her own everyday life.
 Duttenhofer's silhouettes were usually free-hand cuts made without preparatory drawings, differentiating her from most other silhouettists.
 She usually cut in folded paper, creating two paper cuts that were mirror images of each other.
 Some of the extant cuts show mirrored writing, making it plausible that Duttenhofer gave away the correctly oriented papercut and kept the mirror image for her archives.
 The paper used was typically black on the front and white on the back, but sometimes she employed coloured paper as well.
+Some of the larger works are composed of several pieces of paper.
+One of her innovations was the use of perspective to create a three dimensional effect, especially by means of patterned floors.

 Duttenhofer exhibited some of her work in Stuttgart in 1812 and in 1824.
-The only publication including her work during her lifetime was a 1821 collection of poems by Christian Gottlob Vischer, illustrated by Duttenhofer and her husband.
+Both times, her works were mentioned and she was praised for her virtuosity in reports of the exhibition in the Morgenblatt.
+The only publication including her work during her lifetime was an 1821 collection of poems by Christian Gottlob Vischer, illustrated by Duttenhofer and her husband.
 In 1826, she participated in a competition to illustrate one of Goethe's poems, receiving Goethe's praise for her entry.